pupilfirst/wd301-scripts/react-app-state/rules-of-useReducer/README.md

 > Action: Next explain the RHS of the diagram
 But with useReducer, the situation is a bit complicated.

-So everything starts off with us calling the `dispatch` function.
+Let's now look at the right side of the diagram.
+Everything starts off with us calling the `dispatch` function.
 We get the `dispatch` function from the array, where we call the `useReducer` hook.
 It's the second element in that array.
 That `dispatch` function helps us to update the state.
-So any time we need to update our state, means  anytime we need to get our component to re-render when we are using useReducer, we are going to call `dispatch`.
+So any time we need to update our state, which means anytime we need to get our component to re-render when we are using useReducer, we are going to call `dispatch`.

 When we would call `dispatch`, something really kind of strange is going to happen, as React looks for the `reducer` function that we've defined at the top of the file.